Harbord – The Home Insurance People is an expert at Home Insurance in British Columbia.

-We also might be biased, but we really think that BC is the most beautiful place on earth.
-From the ocean views on Vancouver Island to the mountain terrain of the Rockies, we really do live in the best province.
-However, all of that beauty does come with some specific concerns when it comes to Home Insurance.
+We might be biased, but we really think that BC is the most beautiful place on earth.
+From the ocean views on Vancouver Island to the Rockies’ mountain terrain, we live in the best province.
+However, all of that beauty does come with some specific concerns regarding Home Insurance.

-Here are 3 things you should keep in mind when buying Home Insurance in BC
+Here are three things you should keep in mind when buying Home Insurance in BC

 If you live in BC, you’re probably more than aware of the risk of ‘The Big One’ hitting certain parts of our province.
-You may even have grown up with Earthquake drills as part of your yearly school routine.
+You may have grown up with Earthquake drills as a yearly school routine.
 If you’re living in one of those high-risk Earthquake zones, it’s crucial to ensure that your policy has enough Earthquake insurance to protect you if (or when) it happens.

-Earthquake Insurance can be so confusing, with many different options for what is covered, how much is covered, and how much you would need to pay (the deductible) if you had to make a claim.
+Earthquake Insurance can be confusing, with many different options for what is covered, how much is covered, and how much you would need to pay (the deductible) if you had to make a claim.
 It can also double the cost of your insurance if your home is located in those high-risk zones.
-If you have added or are thinking about adding Earthquake Insurance to your policy, make sure that your broker can explain the coverage you’re paying for and the options available to you.
+If you have added or are considering adding Earthquake Insurance to your policy, ensure your broker can explain the coverage you’re paying for and the available options.
 Want to know more about preparing for an earthquake?
 Click here.

 In the last few years, the insurance industry has made some drastic changes regarding covering floods in homes.
 It used to be that there was zero coverage for an actual flood.
 If water rising from a freshwater source came into your home, you would be on your own to repair the damage.
 Recently more and more insurers are adding their own versions of flood coverage to policies.
 If you are in an area prone to floods or live near a freshwater source, you should have this coverage on your policy.
 If your current insurer doesn’t offer this coverage, try getting comparison quotes from other companies that do offer that coverage.